cslamber/personal_writeups/whitehat2020q/crypto2/README.md

 # Crypto02

 WhiteHat quals were kinda wack, but I managed to get third with Dice Gang.
-There weren't many cool challenges, I guess this was a somewhat interesting.
+There weren't many cool challenges, but I guess this was a somewhat interesting.

 We're given a server that sends us a base64-encoded then encrypted then base64-encoded "question", and we have to answer that question.
 First thing to note: the encryption is in counter mode,